These first-time investor tips are perfect if you’re ready to begin investing but unsure where to start.

 You must be your own advocate, especially when it comes to investing.

-Taking in all the first-time investor tips can help you become informed and understanding what you’re going to do with your money is crucial.
+Taking in all the first-time investor tips can help you become informed, and understanding what you will do with your money is crucial.

-Grab a sheet of paper or open a new note on your phone and jot down all of the questions you have regarding investing: terminology, required steps, and any concepts that may be unclear to you.
+Grab a sheet of paper or open a new note on your phone and jot down all of your questions regarding investing: terminology, required steps, and any concepts that may be unclear to you.

 Be discerning when taking specific investing advice from random people on the internet.